langenhagen/blog/README.md

 I recently read on https://praxis.fortelabs.co/how-to-take-smart-notes something along the following
 lines:

 Collect notes by context, not by topic.
 Put notes in the context in which you will read them.
-E.g., write grocery goods for a certain meal onto the purchase list.

 I agree.